EzryStIago/training/docs/workshops/genomics_1.md

 - your home directory (100Gb) - `/home/netid/`
 - your scratch directory (500Gb)- `/scratch/netid/`

-  They differ in how often they are backed up and by read/write speed. <br> So we will install programs in  `/home/$USER/Genomics_Workshop`, <br>
+  They differ in how they are backed up (scratch is not backed up) and by read/write speed. <br> So we will install programs in  `/home/$USER/Genomics_Workshop`, <br>
   while the data and computational output will be held in `/scratch/$USER/Genomics_Workshop`.